solariumphp/solarium/docs/queries/query-helper/escaping.md

 The helper offers two types of escaping: term and phrase.
 Term escaping will escape more characters than phrase escaping.
-Use phrase escaping when you want to escape a whole phrase and treat is a search string.
+Use phrase escaping when you want to escape a whole phrase and treat it as a search string.
 It will be enclosed in quotes so any special characters lose their meaning and also the search will be done on the whole string as a single phrase.
 In all other cases use term escaping.

 An example of term escaping in use for a query that would fail without escaping: